oracle/odpi/doc/src/functions/dpiContext.rst

 .. function:: void dpiContext_getError(const dpiContext \*context, \
         dpiErrorInfo \*errorInfo)

-    Returns error information for the last error that was raised by the library.
-This function must be called with the same thread that generated the error.
-It must also be called before any other ODPI-C library calls are made on the calling thread since the error information specific to that thread is cleared at the start of every ODPI-C function call.
+    Returns information for the last error or warning that was raised by the library.
+This function must be called with the same thread that generated the error or warning.
+It must also be called before any other ODPI-C library calls are made on the calling thread since the error/warning information specific to that thread is cleared at the start of every ODPI-C function call.

     **context** [IN] -- the context handle created earlier using the function :func:`dpiContext_create()`.
 If the handle is NULL or invalid the error